czajkowski/folder-toc/README.md

 ## Example

-Creaste a table of content within the /example directory.
+Create a table of content within the /example directory.

 ```
 cd example